 Any person who pays less than fair rental value to use the home.
 This doesn’t apply to an employee who uses the home as lodging at the owner / employer's convenience.

-Any person who uses the home under a home-exchange arrangement with the owner -- regardless of if the use is rent-free or paid.
+Any person who uses the home under a home-exchange arrangement with the owner.
+It doesn't matter if the use is rent-free or paid.

-If a tenant paying fair rental value allows the owner to stay in the home, the time is considered personal use when determining if the dwelling is a residence.
-However, when determining the ratio for prorating expenses, the time is counted as rental use.
+A tenant paying fair rental value might allow the owner to stay in the home.
+If so, the time is considered personal use when deciding if the dwelling is a residence.
+When figuring the ratio for prorating expenses, the time is counted as rental use.
 (See Rental-Use Time below.)

 Any time you spend at the home repairing and maintaining it doesn't count as personal-use time.

-You must count the number of days of rental use to determine the ratio to prorate expenses.
+You must count the number of days of rental use to figure the ratio to prorate expenses.
 Rental use is any day you rent the dwelling at a fair rental value.
-So, you can only count the days when you actually receive rent payment to calculate the ratio.
+So, you can only count the days when you actually receive rent payment to figure the ratio.